Updated for Tailwind CSS V4

 Bonus tip

-Starting Tailwind and Hugo separately is a bore.
-Instead, I use a Procfile and foreman to launch them both with one command2.
+Starting Tailwind and Hugo separately in two different shells is a bore.
+I use a Makefile that conveniently allows me to spin up both processes in parallel.

 Just use Henry